Virtus Diversified Income & Co - GuruFocus.com

 PR Newswire

 HARTFORD, Conn., Dec.
-19, 2022 /PRNewswire/ -- Virtus Diversified Income & Convertible Fund (NYSE: ACV) previously announced the following monthly distribution on September 8, 2022:
+20, 2022 /PRNewswire/ -- Virtus Diversified Income & Convertible Fund (NYSE: ACV), announced the following special year-end distribution on its common shares.
+This special year-end distribution, which is in addition to the regular monthly distribution paid on its common shares, is being paid by the Fund pursuant to certain federal tax requirements.

 Amount of Distribution